alaa-alghazouli/MyMCP/README.md

 # MyMCP

-A native macOS application for managing Model Context Protocol (MCP) servers across multiple AI clients.
+A native macOS application for discovering, installing and managing MCP servers.

 ## What is MyMCP?